Shelob9/_second_foundation/README.md

 2) Fully screen backgrounds. <em>Done, but limited by new feature #3.</em><br />
 3) Responsive image sizing for full-screen backgrounds to avoid loading a large background image file for mobile. <em>Done-ish.</em>

+<strong>1.0.5.1</strong>

+1) All images responsive. <em>In Progress using Foudnation Interchange.</e>

+2) More color customizations. <em>In Progress on branch redo.options.</em>

+3) Breaking up functions into a lib for ease of use and child theme override. <em>Done.</em>

+4) Break up all script enqueues into separate functions, along with initialization functions so they each have their own action that can be removed by child theme.
+Maybe by theme option late. <em>In Progress on branch breakup.enqueues.
+Almost done, except it broke infinite scroll:(</em>

+5) Add option to use Masonry for blog. <em>Done.</em>

+6) Redo full screen background using supersize.js since existing method kinda sucks since it tends to distort image.

+7) Separate background image options for header and content area. <em>In Progress on branch redo.options.
+Options exist, not implemented.</em>

+8) Sanitization functions for customizer. <em>Done</em>.

+9) Additional links to customizer. <em>Done</em>.

+10) Move sidebar from left to right, or remove it via option.
+Can be overridden in templates. <em>Done</em>.
+Later will build nicer over ride system--per post, per page, etc. For now just add conditional values for $sidebar.

 Josh Pollock
 ============
 * [Website](http://ComplexWaveform.com)<br />